-The Pathology Program team has performed central pathology review for patients entered on the INCTR study, “The Treatment and Characterization of Burkitt Lymphoma in Africa”.
-This review was done by a determination of the concordance between the original histopathology diagnosis and the consensus diagnosis made by an expert panel of pathologists.
-The reviews were performed on-site and provided an opportunity for the Pathology Program team to assess and evaluate diagnostic services and resources.
-The strategy for the coming years will be to formulate and implement standards for diagnosis and classification of lymphomas, to introduce immunophenotyping, and to forge partnerships for capacity building between African institutions and institutions in developed countries.
+A team of pathologists who are part of INCTR’s Pathology Program performed a central pathology review for patients entered on the INCTR study, “The Treatment and Characterization of Burkitt Lymphoma in Africa”.
+This review was done by a determination of the concordance between the original histopathology diagnosis and the consensus diagnosis made by this expert panel of pathologists.
+The reviews were performed on-site and provided an opportunity for the team to assess and evaluate diagnostic services and resources.
+The strategy that emerged for the years subsequent to this review was to formulate for the coming years will be to formulate and implement standards for diagnosis and classification of lymphomas and to introduce immunohistochemistry using a simple, but effective panel of monoclonal antibodies (reagents) for more accurate diagnosis of hematologic malignancies.

 iPath is a web based program developed at the University of Basel for the purposes of pathology training, histopathology review and consultation.